 - A Phase II Study of Nintedanib in Patients with Advanced Esophagogastric Cancer

-- A Phase II Study of Pembrolizumab to Treat Recurrent or Metastatic Gastric and Gastroesophageal Junction Cancers
+- A Phase II Study of Ramucirumab plus Chemotherapy in Patients with Metastatic Gastric and Gastroesophageal Junction Cancers